Preparing your departure

 - Register online at MesServices.etudiant.gouv.fr

 - Once your registration is complete, click on “CVEC” and fill out the form.
-Payment can be made online by bank card.
+Payment can be made online.
 A payment certificate will be sent to you once the payment has been made.
-Download the certificate and save it.
-It will be requested at the start of the semester.
+Download the certificate and save it, as it will be requested to you at the start of the semester.

 Paris Campus - Estimated Expenditures